Tips for a successfull D.I.Y. Pendulum Latest change 2026-05-12

 Also the shape of the bob is not critical.
 A sphere might be the optimal compromise between mass and air friction, but is hard to manufacture.
 A cylinder is much more easy to fabricate.
 My pendulum appears to have a Q over 3000.

 Log as many parameters of your system as you can think of.
-In case of problems it can tell you a lot about the (dis)functionng of your system.
+In case of problems cross correlation of otherwise redundant data can tell you a lot about the (dis)functionng of your system.
 Take care that you can analyse the data in an easy and flexible way.
 I wrote special software for that.

 Put a wind screen around your pendulum.
-My experiments have shown that it is very sensitive to even imperceptable air draught from e.g. an airco or other mechanical ventilation systems or house heating systems.
-Use a canldle or so and check at the location of your pendulum that it has a steady flame.
+My experiments have shown that the pendulum is very sensitive to even imperceptable air draught from e.g. an airco or other mechanical ventilation systems or house heating systems.
+Use a candle or so and check at the location of your pendulum that it has a steady flame.
 If the flame flickers or wavers your pendulum may be in trouble.

 Do not believe everything I write on this site.
 Sometimes I am wrong.